chainer/chainer/docs/source/examples/sentiment.rst

     cited from [1]

 Sentiment analysis is implemented with Recursive Neural Networks.
-Recursive Neural Networks are recursive neural nets with a tree structure.
+Recursive Neural Networks are recurrent neural nets with a tree structure.
 NLP often expresses sentences in a tree structure, Recursive Neural Networks are often used in NLP.
 First, we explain the training method of Recursive Neural Networks without mini-batch processing.
 After that, as an advanced story, we explain the training